 Katie Brym oversees the Super Stars Literacy program at Safe Passages.
 In her role, she engages AmeriCorps members who provide literacy intervention services to K – 2nd grade students.
 Katie began her work with Super Stars Literacy in 2013 and joined the Safe Passages team to help implement the program within Safe Passages.
 She has a Bachelor of Arts degree in Theatre Design from the University of New Hampshire and is an alumnus of the AmeriCorps VISTA program.

-Laura Cabral currently serves as the Early Learning and Youth Development Senior Policy Associate.
+Laura Cabral currently serves as the Early Childhood and Family Resource Network Director.
 Ms. Cabral is responsible for overseeing the implementation of the 0-8 programs at Elementary School sites; these programs include: Early Learning Baby Learning Communities Collaborative and the School Linked Services After School Programs for which Safe Passages is the lead agency.
 Ms. Cabral has led the Baby Learning Program for the past year.
 Her work in this capacity is programmatic assistance to partners and work with other Safe Passages staff assigned to the three communities to ensure seamless integration and coordination of program activities.
 Ms. Cabral will receive her Masters in Mexican American Studies with an emphasis in Policy from San Jose State University this year and holds a B.A. from the University of California at Davis.